-- In the Project Browser, create a StartEvent1, a GlobalTask1, two AbstractTasks, and an EndEvent1 - Ctrl+drag the elements from the Project Browser onto a diagram, pasting GlobalTask1 as an Invocation (Call Activity) called call global (100+210) - Give the elements names and connect them with Sequence Flows; the two AbstractTasks should be called: - Task (100+330) and - Task (100+420)
+- In the Browser window, create a StartEvent1, a GlobalTask1, two AbstractTasks, and an EndEvent1 - Ctrl+drag the elements from the Browser window onto a diagram, pasting GlobalTask1 as an Invocation (Call Activity) called call global (100+210) - Give the elements names and connect them with Sequence Flows; the two AbstractTasks should be called: - Task (100+330) and - Task (100+420)

-Create a Business Process Simulation configuration Artifact in the diagram, right-click on it and select the 'Configure BPSim' option, then set the configuration to link to the Package containing the BPMN model elements and configure these BPSim parameters as indicated.
+Create a Business Process Simulation configuration Artifact in the diagram, right-click on it and select the 'Configure BPSim' option.
+Set the configuration to link to the Package containing the BPMN model elements and configure these BPSim parameters as indicated.